AIDC-AI/Marco-o1/README.md

 OpenAI recently introduced the groundbreaking o1 model, renowned for its exceptional reasoning capabilities.
 This model has demonstrated outstanding performance on platforms such as AIME, CodeForces, and LeetCode Pro Max, surpassing other leading models.
 Inspired by this success, we aimed to push the boundaries of LLMs even further, enhancing their reasoning abilities to tackle complex, real-world challenges.

 Marco-o1 leverages advanced techniques like CoT fine-tuning, MCTS, and Reasoning Action Strategies to enhance its reasoning power.
-As shown in Figure 2, xxx xxx.
+As shown in Figure 2, by fine-tuning Qwen2-7B-Instruct with a combination of the filtered Open-O1 CoT dataset, Marco-o1 CoT dataset, and Marco-o1 Instruction dataset, Marco-o1 improved its handling of complex tasks.
+MCTS allows exploration of multiple reasoning paths using confidence scores derived from softmax-applied log probabilities of the top-k alternative tokens, guiding the model to optimal solutions.
+Moreover, our reasoning action strategy involves varying the granularity of actions within steps and mini-steps to optimize search efficiency and accuracy.

-By leveraging these techniques, Marco-o1 xxxxx.
-Additionally, in translation tasks, we demostrate that xxxx.
+By leveraging these techniques, Marco-o1 achieved accuracy improvements of +6.17% on the MGSM (English) dataset and +5.60% on the MGSM (Chinese) dataset, showcasing enhanced reasoning capabilities.
+Additionally, in translation tasks, we demonstrate that Marco-o1 excels in translating slang expressions, such as translating "这个鞋拥有踩屎感" to "This shoe has a comfortable sole," demonstrating its superior grasp of colloquial nuances.

 <div align="center">
   <img src="assets/intro_2.jpg" alt="Figure Description or Alt Text" width="80%">